MozillaReality/unity-webxr-export/docs/troubleshooting-faq.md

 ## Do I always have to re-build before I can test my experience?

-You can work within the Unity editor by enabling VR support in Unity before publishing to WebVR.
+You can work within the Unity editor by enabling VR support in Unity before publishing to WebXR.

 * See [In-editor VR playback for rapid testing](./xr-testing.md).